MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/02-MiniLab_Enable Azure AD Self-Service Password Reset.md

     Before users can unlock their account or reset a password, they must register their contact information.
 This contact information is used for the different authentication methods configured in the previous steps.

     An administrator can manually provide this contact information, or users can go to a registration portal to provide the information themselves.
-In this demonstration, configure the users to be prompted for registration when they next sign in.
+In this mini-lab, configure the users to be prompted for registration when they next sign in.

-1. On the **Registration** page from the menu in the left-hand side, select Yes for **Require users to register when signing in**.
+1. On the **Registration** page from the menu on the left-hand side, select Yes for **Require users to register when signing in**.

 2. It's important that contact information is kept up to date.
 If the contact information is outdated when an SSPR event is started, the user may not be able to unlock their account or reset their password.